brouberol/blog/content/cant-enough-be-enough.md

 On my last day, my "Potential Benefit Value" in etrade was at about $1.2M.
 I left it all on the table.

 And you know what?
 I'm happy.
-I'm living my dream.
+Enough was enough.